 Special Techniques to Reduce Side Effects

 - Giving treatment in the "prone" position (lying on your stomach).
 This is most often used when treating the left breast, although it can be used for the treatment of both the left and right breast.
 The prone position is helpful for the treatment of large, pendulous breasts.
-It allows gravity to pull the breast tissue down and away from the body sparing radiation dose to the heart, lung, and opposite breast.
+It allows gravity to pull the breast tissue down and away from the body sparing radiation to the heart, lung, and your other breast.

 After treatment, talk with your oncology team about receiving a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
 You can create your own survivorship care plan using the OncoLife Survivorship Care Plan.
 For more information about the long-term effects of radiation therapy for breast cancer, read our article, Survivorship: Late Effects after Radiation for Breast Cancer.

 Breast cancer - types of treatment.
 Cancer.Net.
 (2023, September).
 Retrieved March 10, 2023, from https://www.cancer.net/cancer-types/breast-cancer/types-treatment